nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 java -cp ...
 NatsAutoBench myhost:4333 latency large -lcsv /home/myuser/nats/latency.csv
 ```

-Each cell represents a message timing in nanoseconds for that run of the payload byte size of the column it's in.
+Each cell represents a message timing in nanoseconds for the run of the payload byte size in that column.
 There will be the same number of rows for each payload size.

 ```